 The concern regarding pseudotumor cerebri is heightened due to the fact that there is currently no known cure for the condition.
 There are ways to alleviate symptoms or stop flare ups but a permanent treatment has not been discovered.
 For this reason, it is crucial for people who have been diagnosed with pseudotumor cerebri after using a Mirena IUD to consider filing a lawsuit against Bayer for negligently marketing without appropriate warning labels.
 In doing so, the word about Mirena’s apparent dangers may be spread around the country, possibly preventing someone from using this defective medical device and suffering pseudotumor cerebri.

 If you have suffered from pseudotumor cerebri or any other negative side effects associated with Mirena IUD, you may be eligible to seek compensation through a personal injury or product liability claim against its manufacturer, Bayer Pharmaceuticals.
 A successful case may provide you with compensation that helps pay for medical expenses, lost wages due to medical and health issues, and emotional pain and suffering.
-Our Kansas City Mirena lawsuit attorneys are looking into cases for clients around the state and country.
+Our Kansas City Mirena product liability attorneys are looking into cases for clients around the state and country.

 Contact Bertram & Graf, L.L.C. if you think you have a product liability case involving Mirena birth control.